Sarrus1/advanced-anticamp/README.md

-# advanced-anticamp
+# Advanced-Anticamp
-A advanced anti-camp plugin for CS:GO
+An advanced anti-camp plugin for CS:GO